zaneatwork/i18n-update/readme.md

 ruby ~/whatever_dir/i18n-update.rb
 ```

-Alternatively, mark it as executable and put it in your Rails app's `bin` dir
+Alternatively, put it in your Rails app's `bin` dir and mark it as executable.
 ```
-chmod +x i18n-update/i18n-update.rb
+cp i18n-update/i18n-update.rb myproj/bin/i18n-update
-cp i18n-update/i18n-update.rb myproj/bin
+chmod +x myproj/bin/i18n-update
 ```

-Then you can run it to your heart's content using just:
+Then you can run it to your heart's content using:
 ```
 bin/i18n-update
 ```